MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 * Do not mislead users about what your extension does, who is offering it, and so on.

-* Do not attempt to cheat users, the system or the ecosystem.
-There is no place in Microsoft Edge Add-ons for any kind of fraud; be it ratings and review manipulation, credit card fraud or other fraudulent activity.
+* Do not attempt to cheat users, the system, or the ecosystem.
+There is no place in Microsoft Edge Add-ons for any kind of fraud; be it ratings and review manipulation, credit card fraud, or other fraudulent activity.

 Adhering to the Microsoft Edge Add-ons store developer policies helps you make choices that enhance the appeal and audience of your extension.